RiggiG/ug-archive/README.md

 Scrapes tabs from ultimate-guitar.com using Selenium WebDriver to handle JavaScript-rendered content.

+Note - I've included a fresh scrape zip from 20250725, so you can skip the scraping and get to the downloading if you like.
+Extract it into the repo root and you're off.
+Pass it as-is with `--local-files-dir` for local use, and bind mount it to the Docker container for that use case.

 ## Script Arguments

 | Argument | Default | Description |